[[caption-width-right:320:I can't see zilch in this room!]]It should be fun and all, but these boards and mini-games take it to a different level.

 [[folder: Boards ]]

-* Boo's Haunted Bash: There are certain bridges in this board that disappear when a player meets up with the red Boo in the centre of the board, making that path inaccessible until someone meets up with the red Boo again.
+** Boo's Haunted Bash: There are certain bridges in this board that disappear when a player meets up with the red Boo in the center of the board, making that path inaccessible until someone meets up with the red Boo again.
 Also, there is a Mystery Train which forces the player to ride to another section of the board, though it is only accessible if the bridges have disappeared.
 If someone can successfully summon Big Boo, prepare to have a major withdrawal from all of the other players.
 It's even worse if the player has 150 Coins.

-* Bowser's Gnarly Party: There are two intersections determined by crumbling bridges similar to that of the teacups from Toad's Midway Madness.
+** Bowser's Gnarly Party: There are two intersections determined by crumbling bridges similar to that of the teacups from Toad's Midway Madness.
 When someone crosses it, it will slowly begin to crumble until three players pass it, destroying it and forcing the other player to travel the other direction, which, again, like Toad's Midway Madness, can make one player unlucky enough to be stuck in one corner for much of the game.
-Also, there is a random space with Bowser and the effects are different depending on the size of the player; if the player is normal-sized, Bowser will take half of their coins (but give fifty for anyone who doesn't have any coins); if the player is mini-sized, Bowser will not steal anything but send that player to an alternate "start" in the middle of the board, which contains two Bowser spaces and one Fortune Space; and finally, if the player is mega-sized, Bowser will challenge him/her to one of two special minigames (Bowser Wrestling or Panels of Doom), and if the player wins, Bowser will disappear from the board until the next Star is bought, but if he/she loses, Bowser will take half of their coins, unless they do not have any.
+Also, there is a random space with Bowser and the effects are different depending on the size of the player; if the player is normal-sized, Bowser will take half of their coins (but give fifty for anyone who either doesn't have any coins or is wearing a Bowser Suit); if the player is mini-sized, Bowser will not steal anything but send that player to an alternate "start" in the middle of the board, which contains two Bowser spaces and one Fortune Space; and finally, if the player is mega-sized, Bowser will challenge him/her to one of two special minigames (Bowser Wrestling or Panels of Doom), and if the player wins, Bowser will disappear from the board until the next Star is bought, but if he/she loses, Bowser will take half of their coins, unless they do not have any.

 [[folder: Minigames ]]